Mario Kendricks Jr.

 Mario Kendricks Jr. (born October 18, 2000) is an American professional football defensive lineman for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 Kendricks played college football for the Virginia Tech Hokies.
 He has also had stints with the Miami Dolphins and the Seattle Seahawks of the National Football League (NFL).

 Early life

 Kendricks was born on October 18, 2000, in Kissimmee, Florida.
-He attended Osceola High School in Kissimmee.
+He attended and played high school football at Osceola High School in Kissimmee.
 Kendricks was three-star recruit by both 247Sports and Rivals, and the No. 76 defensive tackle in the country by 247Sports.

 College career

 Kendricks played college football for the Virginia Tech Hokies from 2019 to 2023.
 He played in 56 games for the Hokies, starting in 20, finishing with 67 tackles, including 16 tackles for loss, seven sacks and three pass deflections.